sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 With this data, they build Multiple Linear Regression (MLR) models to help them understand the relationship between post-release defects and code review coverage/participation.
 To make the model less vulnerable to outliers, they performed a log transformation and minimised multicollinearity with the help of Spearman ranks and Variance Inflation Factor scores.
 The authors used Akaike Information Criterion and the Adjusted R2 to evaluate how good their model was and used explanatory variable impact analysis including the calculation of the predicted defect count and concrete predicted defect count to better interpret the MLR model.

-Finally, they added the code review coverage metric and the the participation metrics to the MLR model.
+Finally, they added the code review coverage metric and the participation metrics to the MLR model.
 This finalised model could then be used to draw their conclusions.

 4. What **data** does the paper use?